Share this

 by Jon Ferraez on Sep 16, 2014 4:56:54 PM

-As a starting point, setup two full backups to two different physical devices, one stored locally and one stored offsite (or moved offsite after the initial full backup).
-Once this is setup, you can use differential and incremental backups between your full backups to keep your backup window as small as possible.
+As a starting point, set up two full backups to two different physical devices, one stored locally and one stored offsite (or moved offsite after the initial full backup).
+Once this is set up, you can use Incremental Forever backup to keep your backup window as small as possible.

 Redundancy and Backups for Data Protection

 Fault tolerance means providing a safety net for failed hardware by ensuring that the machine with the failed component, usually a hard drive, can still operate.
 Fault tolerance lessens interruptions in productivity and decreases the chance of data loss.
-A NAS can be setup with two or more hard drives to keep your data safe.
-Since the same data is written to multiple drives, should one drive fail, you can pull the bad drive out and replace it and the data will be rebuilt to the new drive in the background.
+A NAS can be set up with two or more hard drives to keep your data safe.
+Since the same data is written to multiple drives, if one drive fails, you can remove the faulty drive and replace it, and the data will be rebuilt to the new drive in the background.

 Diagram of NAS to NAS Replication:

-Your second or third backup device should be in form of removable media meant to be stored offline; examples of this would include USB external hard drives, RDX removable disks, or tape drives.
-When your backup is maintained on separate physical devices you gain redundancy - which is a very important part of backup for a small business.
-This "offline" form of backup would preferably be stored safely at an off-site location in case of inadvertent mistakes, fire, break-in, theft and electrical problems.
+Your second or third backup device should be in the form of removable media meant to be stored offline; examples of this would include USB external hard drives, RDX removable disks, or tape drives.
+When your backup is maintained on separate physical devices, you gain redundancy, which is a very important part of backup for a small business.
+This "offline" form of backup would preferably be stored safely at an off-site location in case of inadvertent mistakes, fire, break-in, theft, and electrical problems.

 Disaster Recovery - Hard Drive Failure Protection